Contact Us Contact Us Replicon Login

 Normal Working Hours

-• 9 hours in any day if the employee works for five days or fewer in a week; or 8 hours in any day if the employee works on more than five days a week.
+Normal working hours shall not exceed more than 45 hours in any week (exclusive overtime).
+An employee’s normal working hours per day shall not exceed 9 hours (exclusive overtime) if the employee works for 5 days or fewer in a week; or 8 hours (exclusive overtime) on any day if the employee works more than 5 days per week.

-An employee’s ordinary hours of work may by agreement be extended by up to 15 minutes in a day but not more than 60 minutes in a week to enable an employee whose duties include serving members of the public to continue performing those duties after the completion of ordinary hours of work.
+An employee’s normal working hours of work may by agreement be extended by up to 15 minutes in a day but not more than 60 minutes in a week to enable an employee whose duties include serving members of the public to continue performing those duties after the completion of normal hours of work.

-An agreement in writing may require or permit an employee to work up to 12 hours a day, without receiving overtime pay.
-An agreement may not require or permit an employee to work:
+Compressed working week – A written agreement may allow an employee to work up to twelve hours in a day without receiving overtime pay.
+However, such an agreement cannot require or permit an employee to:

-• More than 45 ordinary hours of work in any week;
+• Work more than 45 ordinary hours in any week,

-• More than 10 hours’ overtime in any week: or
+• Work more than 10 hours of overtime in any week, or

-• on more than 5 days in any week.
+• Work more than 5 days in any week.

 • The employee’s name and occupation;